Structural Inference: Interpreting Small Language Models with Susceptibilities: Theory

 \subsection{Susceptibilities}

 A \emph{response function} measures how some observable changes under a small external perturbation or variation of a controlling parameter.
-In our Bayesian setting, suppose we pick an observable (a function on parameter space) $\phi(w)$.
-We then consider its (quenched) posterior expectation, where we denote by $h$ some hyperparameter
+In our Bayesian setting, suppose we pick an observable (a function or generalized function \citep{gelfandshilov} on parameter space) $\phi(w)$.
+We then consider its (annealed) posterior expectation, where we denote by $h$ some hyperparameter

-We can also allow the observable $\phi$ to vary with $h$.
-If we drop $h$ from the notation it means we are computing expectations with respect to the \emph{unperturbed} (quenched) posterior (i.e. $h = 0$).
-A small change in the hyperparameter $h$ induces a shift in the posterior as a distribution, and some aspect of this shift is captured by the shift in the expectation value $\langle \phi \rangle_{\beta,h}$.
+If we drop $h$ from the notation it means we are computing expectations with respect to the \emph{unperturbed} (annealed) posterior (i.e. $h = 0$).
+A small change in $h$ induces a shift in the posterior as a distribution, and some aspect of this shift is captured by the shift in the expectation value $\langle \phi \rangle_{\beta,h}$.

 \begin{definition} The \emph{susceptibility} of $\phi$ to the perturbation $q_h$ at inverse temperature $\beta$ is